c-protocol/crayon-core/docs/providers.rst

 Providers
 #########

 The Crayon Protocol team decided to leave it to third parties to build front-ends to access the protocol's desks.
+Integration with Crayon can also benefit DEXes who can then source loans for leveraged trading on their platforms.
 Providers are incentivized by letting them specify and keep a percentage of reward tokens earned by their users.
 When minting reward tokens for a user, the protocol awards that percentage of the rewards to the provider the user used.
+DEXes integrating with Crayon also benefit by being able to flashloan collateral posted by their users at no cost.

 The following functions in the ``Control`` smart contract are available for provider interaction.